The new app offers customers home delivery within the hour, and enables people to order, track their delivery and pay through the online interface.

 The latest interactive design news, views, inspiration and opinion.

-From a new retail beauty space for Marie Claire, to an increase in uptake of creative subjects at university level, we round up the important design news from the last seven days.
+From a Shepherd Neame rebrand to a new Apple headquarters, we round up the important design news from the last seven days.

 A tweet-printing machine shaped like the Transport for London roundel has been designed by Florian Dussopt to celebrate the 100 year anniversary of the Johnston typeface.
 The piece will be on show as part of Designjunction at this year’s London Design Festival, and will be printing out Twitter messages in the Johnston typeface throughout the […]

 London-based graphic designer Yoni Alter is putting a digital slant on his colourful, abstract city prints, with an app version of his work.
 The Shapes of Cities game allows users to improve their visual memory while learning about cities and architecture, and covers a number of locations including Berlin, Buenos Aires, London and Seoul.

 Adam&eveDDB has teamed up with the Financial Times (FT) and Google to create a VR documentary about Rio’s favelas, timed to coincide with the 2016 Olympics.
 Hidden Cities Rio is the next stage of the Hidden Cities collaboration, following recent launches in London and Brussels.
 The VR documentary, created by Visualise, looks at the physical […]

 Ron Arad has created 360-degree immersive installation for the Roundhouse in London, as part of the venue’s 50th anniversary celebrations.
 Curtain Call sees the Roundhouse’s circular main space filled with a floor-to-ceiling curtain made from 600 silicon rods.
 The curtain is designed to be a canvas for films, live performance and audience interaction.
 The installation […]